Marty-Muhanga/SAIS/README.md

 The Social Assistance Information System (SAIS) streamlines the management of social assistance program applications.
 The system supports multiple programs including OVC (Orphans and Vulnerable Children), PWD (Persons with Disabilities), and Elderly assistance programs.

+**Important Note**: SAIS has been designed as a simple, demonstration-ready application without authentication systems.
+This makes it ideal for testing, demonstrations, and development environments.

 ## Prerequisites

 Before setting up SAIS, ensure you have the following installed: